The road to college is long – and sometimes confusing. To help keep you on track, here's a

 this winter and spring.

-If you're a junior, start thinking ahead to how you can position
+Start thinking ahead to how you can position yourself as a

-yourself as a college applicant for next fall.
-What makes you
+college applicant for Fall 2017 admissions.
+What makes you different from other

-different from other applicants?
-How does quality that make you an especially
+applicants?
+How might that quality that make you an especially attractive

-suitable candidate to attend your target school?
+candidate for your target school?
 These are ideas that can serve

 as the story themes and 'wow' factors that will make your application stand out